wwcs2026/wwcs2026.github.io/sponsors.md

           <img src="/assets/image26/sponsors/ifisc.jpeg" alt="IFISC logo">
         </div>
         <div class="sponsor-details">
-          <h3>IFISC (Institute for Cross-Disciplinary Physics and Complex Systems)</h3>
+          <h3>Institute for Cross-Disciplinary Physics and Complex Systems (IFISC)</h3>
-          <p>IFISC is a joint research institute of the University of the Balearic Islands (UIB) and the Spanish National Research Council (CSIC) whose mission is to develop Cross-Disciplinary and Strategic Research in complex systems following the established scientific approach of physicists.</p>
+          <p>IFISC is a joint research institute of the UIB and the Spanish National Research Council (CSIC) whose mission is to develop Cross-Disciplinary and Strategic Research in complex systems following the established scientific approach of physicists.</p>
         </div>
       </div>
   </a>